uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

 > Out [18]: 0.7000000000000001
 > ```
 >
 > Umm...what is going on here?
 The answer is: round-off errors.
 In the first example, `0.01` and `0.02` each become infinitely repeating binary fractions when converted from base 10 to base 2, so their sum does not exactly equal `0.3`.
-Other results, like `0.1 + 0.1` are also infinitely repeating binary decimals, but Python displays them as terminating decimals due to quirks of its internal rounding algorithm.
+Other results, like `0.1 + 0.1` are also infinitely repeating binary decimals, but Python displays them as terminating decimals due to how its internal rounding algorithm is implemented.
 >

 ### `bool` (boolean)